Auckland water use ban hits as thousands of freed boaties will need to wash down

 Westhaven is the biggest yacht marina in the Southern Hemisphere, with close to 2000 berths and swing moorings.
 It currently hosts 500 yachts, launches and catamarans.

 The average size of the boats it hosted was 14m and most would have full water tanks on board, Harris believed.
-Many of the bigger customers had desalination systems.
+Many had desalination systems.

 Harris did not expect demand from customers for the marina to buy in tanks of water for washing boats.